japamat0/synapse/README.md

     npm install

-from the root directory to download all the dependencies.
+from the root directory, /Server, and /Frontened to download all the dependencies.

 To run the backend server, from the server directory, run